-Vivian Hansen grew up in Alabama and Alejo Porras in Costa Rica.
+Vivian Hansen grew up in Mississippi and Alejo Porras in Costa Rica.
 Even though they had very different backgrounds, they ended up in the Savannah School of Art and Design and fell in love.

 They recently started a family and a business called Two Rivers Creative.
 They create book illustrations and many other wonderful art projects.
 Bill met them at a storytelling festival at Sewell Mill and knew they had a really cool story.